Jimbu: Economic benefits

-After collection, the Jimbu plant is dried in a closed area, such as a shed, for several days before it is completely air-dried.
-About 3288 kilograms of air dried Jimbu was estimated to be collected in Upper Mustang during 2004, and almost all of that was used to sell.
+After collection, the jimbu plant is dried in a closed area, such as a shed, for several days before it is completely air-dried.
+About 3288 kilograms of air dried jimbu was estimated to be collected in Upper Mustang during 2004, and almost all of that was used to sell.
 Most household income in alpine regions of Nepal is from collection and trade in medicinal plants.
 In the Upper Mustang Region of Central Nepal, agriculture, wild-plant collection, and seasonal trading are the most important economic activities for local livelihoods.
-Most households in the Upper Mustang region are involved in the collection of wild Jimbu.
-The sale of Jimbu makes a significant (10%) contribution to the annual household income in Upper Mustang.
-The income derived from Jimbu is significantly influenced by the involvement of a household in the seasonal trade.
-On average, the annual income from Jimbu sale for households involved in the trade was about $70 USD in 2003 and 2004.
-People usually act as both the collectors and traders of Jimbu in order to maximize profits earned.
-The primary mode of trade for Jimbu was door-to-door selling, although it is common for traders to travel to Kathmandu and other parts of Nepal and India to take part in seasonal trade.
-This means that people involved in the Jimbu trade are currently looking for consumer markets to sell to, and would benefit from supplying to foreign markets.
-Furthermore, spices like Jimbu can be “high value, low volume cash crops”, and international trade in this product can enhance rural Nepalese incomes and livelihoods.
+Most households in the Upper Mustang region are involved in the collection of wild jimbu.
+The sale of jimbu makes a significant (10%) contribution to the annual household income in Upper Mustang.
+The income derived from jimbu is significantly influenced by the involvement of a household in the seasonal trade.
+On average, the annual income from jimbu sale for households involved in the trade was about $70 USD in 2003 and 2004.
+People usually act as both the collectors and traders of jimbu in order to maximize profits earned.
+The primary mode of trade for jimbu was door-to-door selling, although it is common for traders to travel to Kathmandu and other parts of Nepal and India to take part in seasonal trade.
+This means that people involved in the jimbu trade are currently looking for consumer markets to sell to, and would benefit from supplying to foreign markets.
+Furthermore, spices such as jimbu can be “high value, low volume cash crops”, and international trade in this product can enhance rural Nepalese incomes and livelihoods.

 Availability and practicality

 There is a consistent availability of A. hypsistum, however A. przewalskianum was considered to be vulnerable in the 1990s.
-There are some agronomic constraints for Jimbu collected in the wild that contribute to the vulnerability of this product.
+There are some agronomic constraints for jimbu collected in the wild that contribute to the vulnerability of this product.
 One constraint is the degradation of the plants due to sheep, goat and other livestock grazing.
-This is mainly because wild Jimbu is generally found on communal land, and there is no active management to control access to the plants.
-One natural constraint to the availability of Jimbu is the reliance on rainfall, especially during the early summer months, which is critical for the growth and survival of the plant.
+This is mainly because wild jimbu is generally found on communal land, and there is no active management to control access to the plants.
+One natural constraint to the availability of jimbu is the reliance on rainfall, especially during the early summer months, which is critical for the growth and survival of the plant.
 Most of the hillside land surface within the Mustang region lacks vegetation, and the sandy soils can easily become eroded by wind, snow, and rain, resulting in challenges for local livelihoods and agriculture.
-The Jimbu plant species can be seen as an answer to erosion, as they grow in clumps in high-arid regions with sandy soils.
-Because of the remote, mountainous areas where Jimbu is found, collection mainly involves physically able and energetic people.
-This means that collection is not always practical for elders or physically unable people to take part in.
+The jimbu plant species can be seen as an answer to erosion, as they grow in clumps in high-arid regions with sandy soils.
+Because of the remote, mountainous areas where jimbu is found, collection mainly involves physically able and energetic people.
+This means that collection is not always practical for elders or those with physical disabilities.